-It is a good idea to place your own saved files in a different folder to the sample files.
-If you don't do this, you'll overwrite the sample interim files (such as Sales-1, Sales-2 etc) with your own finished work.
+It is a good idea to place the sample files in a different folder to your saved work.
+If you don't do this, you'll be overwriting the sample interim files (such as Sales-1, Sales-2 etc) with your own finished work.